BazzaCuda/MinimalistMediaPlayerX/README.md

 `DEL`                   | [D]elete current media file (after confirmation) `Ctrl-DEL`              | [D]elete all files in the current media file's folder (after user confirmation) - subfolders are not affected - deletion functions can be disabled by deleting rot.exe
-`K`                     | mark this media file as [K]eep (renames with a leading underscore to bring to top of folder) `R`                     | [R]ename the current media file **Freeze Frame** |
+`K`                     | mark this media file as [K]eep (renames with a leading underscore to bring to top of folder) `Ctrl-K`                | Keep/delete: delete all but the Kept files in a folder `R`                     | [R]ename the current media file **Freeze Frame** |
 `Right Arrow`           | pauses the video and steps forwards one frame.
 Can be held down for rapid continuous stepping.